 Beyond Easy Weaving: Double Weave on a Rigid Heddle Loom

 This is an all-day class.
-We will warp and thread the loom in the morning, take an hour break for lunch and then begin weaving in the afternoon.
+We will warp and thread the loom in the morning, take a break mid-day and then begin weaving in the afternoon.

 Instructor: Kennedy Berry